 The first is the level of calorie deficit that an individual should aim to hit.
 In an ideal scenario, individuals should seek to lose ~1 to 2 pounds of body weight per week to minimize lean mass lost during periods of weight loss.
-This is usually achieved by targeting a ~300- to 700-calorie-per-day deficit combined with increased physical activity (Koliaki et al., 2018).
-These targets are slightly lower than many of the GLP-1 studies demonstrating where reductions in daily calorie intake can exceed 1,000 kcals (Alabduljabbar et al., 2022).
-Large calorie deficits can resemble a VLCD with possible negative effects, as noted in the prior section.
+This is usually achieved by targeting a ~300- to 750-calorie per day deficit combined with increased physical activity (Kim, 2021; Kraus et al., 2019).
+These targets are slightly lower than many of the GLP-1 randomized trials demonstrating where reductions in daily calorie intake can exceed 1,000 kcals (Alabduljabbar et al., 2022).
 Modest reductions in calorie intake can lead to weight loss but also allow for the retention of lean body mass.
-Modest reductions also enable people to develop sustainable dietary plans and habits that can be continued on cessation of the medication, such as regular structural exercise (resistance training) and healthy nutritional habits.
+Modest reductions also enable people to develop sustainable dietary plans and habits that can be continued upon cessation of the medication (Kim, 2021; Kraus et al., 2019).